openworm/org.geppetto.docs/source/usinggeppetto.rst

 Using Geppetto
 **************

 * Getting Started
 * Using the Graphic Interface Controls
   - Loading the Simulation
   - Running the Simulation
   - Navigation
-  - Plotting
 * Console
   - G object commands
   - Simulation control commands
   - Clipboard
-  - Watching State Variables
+  - Watching Variables
 * Reference
-  - Keyboard Short Cuts
+  - Keyboard Shortcuts

 Getting Started
 ===============
-Once the Geppetto dev instances has been opened, you can begin to load a simulation.
-There are two ways to interact with the Geppetto platform:
+Once Geppetto is loaded in your browser, you can load a simulation.
+There are two ways to interact with Geppetto:
 * Use the GUI buttons to load, control and interact with the simulations.
-* Use the console and enter commands to load, control and interact with the simulations.
+* Use the API through the Javascript console and enter commands to load, control and interact with the simulations.

 Using the Graphic Interface Controls
 ====================================